Trigedasleng Translator

 Frequently Asked Questions

-The Grounders in The 100 speak Trigedasleng, a constructed language created by linguist David J. Peterson for the CW series.
-The language is built on the idea that English evolved over 97 years of post-nuclear isolation, combining phonetic shifts, borrowed words, and new grammar patterns.
-It sounds like a corrupted form of English mixed with influences from multiple other languages.
+The Grounders in The 100 speak Trigedasleng, a fictional language created by linguist David J. Peterson for the CW series.
+It is built on the idea that English changed over 97 years after a nuclear disaster, so it sounds like a rough future form of English.

-Trigedasleng is a real constructed language with documented vocabulary, grammar rules, and phonology, created by professional linguist David J. Peterson.
-It isn't a natural human language but it was built with the same care and consistency as one.
-Peterson developed it specifically for The 100 and published resources so fans could learn and use it.
+Trigedasleng is a fictional language with known words and grammar rules, created by professional linguist David J. Peterson.
+It is not a natural human language, but it was built carefully for The 100.

 Trigedasleng was created by David J. Peterson, the same linguist who developed Dothraki for Game of Thrones and High Valyrian for House of the Dragon.
 Peterson was hired by the CW to build a full language for the Grounders in The 100.
 He designed it so that the language feels like a plausible evolution of English after nearly a century of post-apocalyptic isolation.